bluez-sh/gsoc-2019-log/log.md

 maybe there is something different with the way it is implemented in heic, I need to check it out properly.
 I'll try to fix it now, maybe ask in the irc (or Carl if he is available), or I'll do it tomorrow.

+### June 11: Tuesday

+It worked!
+I fixed it by morning.
+Apparently memory wasn't allocated for extradata that was needed to write hevc decoder config.
+I just tried adding that code before calling in heic related functions, and it worked like a charm!

+So I tested it on a few jpeg files, and the results were pretty astonishing.
+A 2.8M jpeg file was converted into a heic file of 350K!
+Now that's way less than 50% the original size, and that too with practically no visible difference!
+Now that's a lot of exclamations but you get the point, hevc compression is indeed "state-of-the-art" as Apple likes to call it.

+I talked to Carl and he suggested I start working on the heic demuxer and make it read the files I generated using the muxer.
+Pretty neat.
+I guess I'll start tomorrow, or maybe tonight.